dtme-uche/Basic-DevOps-Projects/PROJECT1/README.md

 ```

 We've come to the end of our first project. if you have any suggestions do let me know.
+You can try out this project by forking this repo and replicating the following commands.
+If you encounter any challenge do let me know here or on [LinkedIn](https://www.linkedin.com/in/uche-francis-6803b080/)
 Thank you.